 - · Starting, stopping, and restarting the driver

 - Viewing driver version information

-- · Using Named Passwords to securely store passwords associated with the driver
+- Using Named Passwords to securely store passwords associated with the driver

 - Monitoring the driver's health status

 - Backing up the driver

 - Inspecting the driver's cache files

-- · Viewing the driver's statistics
+- Viewing the driver's statistics

-- · Using the DirXML Command Line utility to perform management tasks through scripts
+- Using the DirXML Command Line utility to perform management tasks through scripts

-- · Securing the driver and its information
+- Securing the driver and its information

-Because these tasks, as well as several others, are common to all Identity Manager drivers, they are included in one reference, the NetIQ Identity Manager Driver Administration Guide.
+Because these tasks, as well as several others, are common to all Identity Manager drivers, they are included in one reference, the NetlQ Identity Manager Driver Administration Guide.

-Troubleshooting the Driver
+R Troubleshooting the Driver

 You can log Identity Manager events by using the Event Auditing Service.
 Using this service in combination with the driver log level setting provides you with tracking control at a very granular level.
-For more information, see the NetlQ Identity Reporting Module Guide.
+For more information, see the Administrator Guide to NetIQ Identity Reporting.